byu-dml/d3m-experimenter/README.md

 *   To generate pipelines but not execute them, run `python3 experimenter_driver.py --run-type generate`.
 This will store them in the MongoDB as well.
 *   To run pipelines from mongodb and not generate new ones, run `python3 experimenter_driver.py --run-type execute`
 *   To only execute created pipelines stored in a folder, add the `--pipeline-folder path/to/pipeline/folder` flag.
-*   To distribute pipelines run `python3 experimenter_driver.py --run-type distribute` (see "Lab Distribution Options" below for more info).
+*   To distribute pipelines for concurrent execution run `python3 experimenter_driver.py --run-type distribute` (see "Lab Distribution Options" below for more info).
 *   For more information, see the documentation in `experimenter_driver.py`.

 ### Lab Distribution Options